aarnaud1/vkw/README.md

 A Vulkan instance is the first thing ne would like to create before starting.
 Vulkan instances are wrapped into the `vkw::Instance` object.

-The `vkw::Instance` class will hold a `KkInstance` for us, typical instance creation code will look like this:
+The `vkw::Instance` class will hold a `VkInstance` for us, typical instance creation code will look like this:

 ```c++